alan1ads/daily-question-bot/README.md

 ## How It Works

 1. At the scheduled time (or when triggered manually), the bot generates a question using OpenAI
-2. It checks if the question has been asked before by comparing against the Supabase database
+2. It performs two types of duplicate checks:
+   - **Exact Match**: Direct text comparison (case-insensitive)
+   - **Semantic Similarity**: Uses OpenAI embeddings to detect thematically similar questions (e.g., multiple "dinner party" questions)
-3. If it's a duplicate, it tries again (up to 5 times)
+3. If a duplicate is detected (either exact or semantic), it tries again (up to 10 times)
 4. Once a unique question is found, it posts to the specified Slack channel
 5. The question is saved to the database to avoid future duplicates

+## Configuration

+You can configure several aspects of the bot by setting environment variables:

+### General Configuration
+- `QUESTION_TIME`: Time to send daily questions (24-hour format, default: "9:00")
+- `SLACK_CHANNEL_ID`: ID of the Slack channel to post questions to

+### Semantic Similarity Configuration
+- `SIMILARITY_THRESHOLD`: Value between 0-1 controlling how strict similarity detection is (default: 0.85)
+  - Higher values (closer to 1) require more similarity to flag as duplicate
+  - Lower values (closer to 0) are more aggressive at filtering similar questions
+- `EMBEDDING_MODEL`: OpenAI embedding model to use (default: "text-embedding-3-small")
+- `MIN_QUESTIONS_FOR_CHECK`: Minimum number of past questions needed before similarity checks run (default: 5)